 The U.S. Department of Justice estimates healthcare fraud accounts for $80 billion to $100 billion in losses each year.
 This includes direct losses from billing errors and improper payments made by insurance companies, and some other fraudulent schemes.
+If you would like to report Medicare fraud and need a Medicare fraud whistleblower attorney, call us.

 Fraud in our nation's health care system, including that in the Philadelphia region of Pennsylvania, results in losses of millions of dollars every year from Medicare, Medicaid, and private insurance programs.
 And beneficiaries and other health care recipients pay for these significant losses through higher premiums, increased taxes, and reduced services.